xmatters-tko/hackathon-2017/README.md

 * semi final best 2 of 3
 * final best 2 of 3

+* the twelve first and second round losers will get places in a 3 match battle royale

+## Prizes
 * 1st place 2000
 * 2nd place 1000
 * semi-finalists $500

-the twelve first and second round losers will get places in a 3 match battle royale with the winner getting $1000
+* Battle Royale winner  $1000

 ## Pro Tips
 Each team will have people from different disciplines and skill sets.
 Work together as a team to ensure that everyone is involved in some capacity.
 Here are some tips on getting organized: